12 Crypto Leverage Trading Strategies to Control Exposure

 However, if you risk only 1% per trade, you can last 100 losses in a row before you have to fund your account again.

-As a trader, you should score a winner roughly every fourth or fifth trade, depending on your strategy of course.
+A trader with a working edge typically scores a winner roughly every fourth or fifth trade, depending on your strategy of course.

 Some traders win 50% of the time but that is very very rare.